escortcvh/gohugo-theme-ananke/content/products/bathroom.md

 How does PROBAC BATHROOM CLEANER work?

-The chemistry for immediate odor control and biogenic (bacterial) components targets odorous compounds for degradation.
+The chemistry for immediate odour control and biogenic (bacterial) components targets odorous compounds for degradation.

-The specialized pro-bacteria in PROBAC BATHROOM CLEANER then biodegrade the organic compounds that cause odor and staining, breaking them down to benign and odorless compounds such as carbon dioxide and water.
+The specialized pro-bacteria in PROBAC BATHROOM CLEANER then biodegrade the organic compounds that cause odour and staining, breaking them down to benign and odourless compounds such as carbon dioxide and water.

 >**Organic residues become harmless CO2 & H2O**